JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 *Production Domains:* `*.apps.us.jupiterone.io` is the associated production URL that the SSL/TLS certificate has been issued to.

-**Data at Rest** is hosted in our product AWS environments, using the managed RDS/Neptune, DynamoDB, and S3 services.
+**Data at Rest** is hosted in our production AWS environments, using the managed RDS/Neptune, DynamoDB, and S3 services.
 All database instances, tables, and S3 buckets with customer data have server-side encryption enabled, using AWS KMS for key management.
 In addition to encryption, managed backup is enabled for the